The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 Set the HMAC secret, RSA public key, or ECDSA public key to use to verify the token or signature.
 The RSA and ECDSA keys must be in PEM format without newlines.

-parameter indicates whether the key
+The optional encoding parameter indicates whether the key is encoded

 with one of the defined methods.
 See Encoded Keys.